tmaestrini/easyGovernance/README.md

 Import-Module .\src\Validation.psm1 -Force
 Start-Validation -TemplateName "[tenantname].yml" # 👈 references the specific tenant template in the 'tenants' folder
 ```
-If you would like to store the validation results in a variable – for example to process the results in a further way.
+If you would like to store the validation results in a variable – for example to process the results in a further way,
-Simply add the `ReturnAsObject` parameter, which will print out the validation statistics but suppress the validation results:
+simply add the `ReturnAsObject` parameter, which will print out the validation statistics but suppress the validation results:

 ```powershell
 # Validate a given tenant from settings file and store the result in a variable